What do we bring camping?

-UPPER OCOEE: This 3 1/2 mile section of the Ocoee includes the exciting Olympic Course run.
+UPPER OCOEE: This section of the Ocoee includes the exciting Olympic Course run.
 The rapids are Class III - IV with a few that are considered to be more challenging than those on the Middle Ocoee.
-The scenery is wonderful back in the gorge away from the road.
-On the water time is approximately 1 1/2 hours.
+The scenery is wonderful back in the gorge.
+Water time is approximately 1 1/2 hours on the Upper.
 We suggest our Full River Trip, which combines the Upper & Middle Ocoee, for a fun-filled action-packed day trip.

 Do you need previous whitewater experience?

 Nope!
 There is a professional guide in each raft.
 The most important skill you can have is the ability to listen to your guide.
 Everything else we can teach you.